Subscribe to get Updates

 A global without memes is a world not really worth living in.
 OK, it is perhaps a bit dramatic.
 But what would you even do on social media if you could not use percentage memes and GIFs?
 Post content of your food and the alternative trivia of your regular existence in the style of your mum?
 Or end up one of those human beings whose sole social media purpose is to bitch to various agencies?
 It doesn’t undergo consideration.
 But new EU copyright laws can also signal the quiet of the net as you realize it.

-Article 13 dictates that large tech companies could be held accountable for whatever that turned into posted without a copyright license reports the BBC.
+Article 13 dictates that large tech companies could be held accountable for whatever that turned into posted without a copyright license, reports the BBC.
 Currently, corporations like Facebook and YouTube will do away with copyrighted work if asked.
 However, they aren’t financially chargeable for its upload.
-In fact, the new law — which has these days been backed with the aid of participants of the European Parliament — could be hard to put in force without the help of filters.
+In fact, the new law — which has these days been backed with the aid of participants of the European Parliament — could be hard to put into force without the help of filters.
 And it is this piece of an era that could spell the unintentional ban of memes.

 It has been around for less than three years.